-For $\delta\ge0$ we say a geodesic metric space $X$ is \emph{$\delta$-hyperbolic} if every geodesic triangle in $X$ has the property that each edge is contained in the $\delta$-neighborhood of the other two edges; see~\cite{BH1999} for details.
+For $\delta\ge0$ we say a geodesic metric space $X$ is \emph{$\delta$-hyperbolic} if every geodesic triangle in $X$ has the property that each side is contained in the $\delta$-neighborhood of the other two sides; see~\cite{BH1999} for details.
 Suppose $G$ is a group generated by a finite set $S$ and $\Gamma$ is the corresponding Cayley graph.
 Put a length metric on $\Gamma$ by declaring that each edge has length one.
 The group $G$ is \emph{word-hyperbolic} if this metric graph $\Gamma$ is $\delta$-hyperbolic for some $\delta\ge0$.
 We say $G$ is \emph{one-ended} if $\Gamma$ has the property that the complement of every finite collection of edges has exactly one infinite component; this is equivalent to saying that $G$ is infinite and does not split over a finite group~\cite{Stallings1968}.
 Our main theorem is as follows.

-\begin{theorem} An abstract triangulation $L$ of $\SS$ is acute if and only if $C(L)$ is one-ended and word-hyperbolic. \end{theorem}
+\begin{theorem} An abstract triangulation $L$ of $\mathbb{S}^2$ is acute if and only if $C(L)$ is one-ended and word-hyperbolic. \end{theorem}